scourgemancer/flutter-alarm-ranges/README.md

 # flutter-alarm-ranges
-Alarm app to get used to the Flutter framework.
-Allows users to set of a number of alarms within a range of time and silence them once the phone leaves a certain geographic range.
+Allows users to set a number of alarms within a range of time and silence them once the phone leaves a certain geographic range.